-When this happens, it ruins the whole pleasure of badge designing and issuing.
-I mean just think🤔 about the amount of work that must be done.
+When this happens, it ruins the whole pleasure of badge design and issues.
+I mean, just think about the amount of work that must be done.

-That’s why the companies🏭 rather invest some money in a third party to do this job, and Credly is one of these companies🏭.
+That’s why companies instead invest some money in a third party to do this job, and Credly is one of these companies.

-But how to add credly badge to LinkedIn?
-All you need to do is to click🖱️ on the share📤 button in your Credly account and choose LinkedIn.
+To add credly badge to LinkedIn: All you need to do is to click on the share button in your Credly account and choose LinkedIn.

-The companies🏭 work with Credly to issue different badges that are also credible.
-So if you earned a badge for a course in any country🗺️ and Credly issues it, you can be sure about its credibility.
+The companies work with Credly to issue different badges that are also credible.
+So if you earned a badge for a course in any country and Credly issues it, you could be sure about its credibility.

 - Sign in to your LinkedIn account.